Pernille Harsting's homepage

 * MA in Latin and Greek (University of Copenhagen, Denmark, 1988)

-* Ph.D. in Classical Philology and the History of Rhetoric (University of Copenhagen, Denmark, 1993)
+* Ph.D. in classical philology and the history of rhetoric (University of Copenhagen, 1993)

-In 2009-2010, I collaborated with Michael V. Dougherty (Ohio) and Russell L. Friedman (Leuven) on the documentation of the serial plagiarism by former Leuven professor Martin W. F. Stone.
-The initial discovery by Dougherty, in the autumn of 2009, of Stone's plagiarism in an article published in the journal Recherches de théologie et philosophie médievales led to the time-consuming effort of examining all of Stone's publications and documenting the plagiarism found in each and every one of them.
-The findings are reported in a 2010 article by Dougherty, Harsting, and Friedman, "40 Cases of Plagiarism", see (3) below.
+In 2009-2010, I collaborated with Michael V. Dougherty and Russell L. Friedman on the documentation of a case of serial plagiarism by a philosophy professor based at the KULeuven.
+The discovery, in the autumn of 2009, of extensive plagiarism in an article published in the journal Recherches de théologie et philosophie médievales led to the time-consuming effort of examining all of the philosophy professor's publications and documenting the plagiarism found in each and every one of them.
+The findings are reported in our co-written 2010 article: "40 Cases of Plagiarism", see (1) below.

 Email address: email@example.com